Equivariant counts of points of the moduli spaces of pointed hyperelliptic curves: Cohomological results

 \end{thm}

-In Table~\ref{tab-coh} we present the nonequivariant information, in the form of dimensions of the cohomology groups of $\Mmb{2}{n}$ for all $n \leq 7$.
-We already know that the Hodge structure of the cohomology is trivial, that is, that all of the cohomology is Tate.
-Notice that the table only contains as many dimensions of cohomology groups as we need to be able to fill in the missing ones using Poincar\'e duality and the fact that the dimension of $\Mmb{2}{n}$ is equal to $3+n$.
-Note that these results agree with Table 2 of ordinary Euler characteristics for $\Mmb{2}{n}$ for $n \leq 6$ found in the article \cite{Bini-Harer} by Bini-Harer.
+In Table~\ref{tab-coh} we present the nonequivariant information (remember that all cohomology is Tate) in the form of Betti numbers of $\Mmb_{2,n}$ for all $n \leq 7$.
+Notice that the table only contains as many numbers as we need to be able to fill in the missing ones using Poincar\'e duality.
+These results agree with Table 2 of ordinary Euler characteristics for $\Mmb_{2,n}$ for $n \leq 6$ found in \cite{Bini-Harer}.